As approved by MCFN Governance Internal and Intergovernmental Council by Motion on December 9, 2019

-Our natural starting point is the timeless MNCFN Mission Statement, which embodies and reinforces the four vision cornerstones that underpin the Strategic Plan:
+Our natural starting point is the timeless MCFN Mission Statement, which embodies and reinforces the four vision cornerstones that underpin the Strategic Plan:

-Building up and out from the four vision statements, the MNCFN and Council brainstormedto create 19 potential implementation action priorities.
+Building up and out from the four vision statements, the MCFN and Council brainstormed to create 19 potential implementation action priorities.
 Why 19?
-We believe 19 is good balance between a comprehensive and diverse enough suite of actions to respond to our membership’s needs and aspirations on the one hand – and a manageable, accountable volume of tasks with a realistic chance for implementation success on the other.
+We believe 19 is a good balance between a comprehensive and diverse enough suite of actions to respond to our membership’s needs and aspirations on the one hand – and a manageable, accountable volume of tasks with a realistic chance for implementation success on the other.
 And why these 19?
-They span a strong cross-section of desirable economic, educational, empowerment and environmental outcomes, and in Chief and Council’s view, aligned well with the MNCFN “moral compass” of respect for our history, language, culture, beliefs and traditions.
+They span a strong cross-section of desirable economic, educational, empowerment and environmental outcomes, and in Chief and Council’s view, aligned well with the MCFN “moral compass” of respect for our history, language, culture, beliefs and traditions.

 A frank and honest gap analysis – the shortfall between our abilities and limitations today, and the resources and tools that we will need to reach our full potential in the future – helped to shape our thinking about new markets, new products and services, new skills, new governance, leadership and organizational capacities. and even new mindsets to take ownership of our brighter future.